Make-School-Courses/ARCHIVE-WEB-6-React-JS-Native/README.md

 modern web sites are built around a single web page powered by JavaScript that acts as a full fledged piece of software, often called Single Page Applications or SPAs.

+Gmail was the first to prove you could make an amazing app with a single page.

 This course focusses on modern front end web and mobile development with JavaScript.
 In this class you will build modern, forward thinking web and native applications.
 The toolset will be React, React-Native, NPM, Webpack.